-- 10.5.4 Terms of Reference - (a) The determination of appeals against any decision of the Employment Committee to take action short of dismissal against the Managing Director, the Monitoring Officer or the Chief Finance Officer following an allegation of misconduct. - (b) To consider appeals against decisions made by the Managing Director relating to the dismissal by reason of redundancy or otherwise of Chief Officers, other than Statutory Officers.
+- (a) The determination of appeals against any decision of the Employment Committee to take action short of dismissal against the Managing Director, the Monitoring Officer or the Chief Finance Officer following an allegation of misconduct. - (b) To consider appeals against decisions made by the Managing Director relating to the dismissal by reason of redundancy or otherwise of Chief Officers, other than Statutory Officers.